 You can either just paddle around here, or go on a ‘quest’ like we did.

 In low tide the sea is pretty shallow and perfect for beginners.
 You can even rent paddle boards from Island Feather at Southsea Beach Cafe to have a play if you like.
+And while you’re there, know that it’s one of the best restaurants in Southsea too.

 Watch out for the winds and currents here as you’re in a channel between the Isle of Wight and the mainland.
 I’ve paddled some waves here though – still great fun!